spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 > Unprivileged access is enforced through the use of a container sandbox runtime, which provides a much stronger isolation between our application and the host kernel.

-The trade-offs of using such a container runtime sandbox however is that it significantly increases memory consumption, thus reducing the maximum number of containers that we can run per host system.
+The trade-off of using such a container runtime sandbox however is that it significantly increases memory consumption, thus reducing the maximum number of containers that we can run per host system.
 Here are the results based on our testing:

 | RAM size (GB) | Default Docker runtime | gVisor runtime |
 | -------- | -------- | -------- |